 Since the manuscript evidence, the grammatical and syntactical evidence, and the internal evidence from the verses themselves, all point to the fact that the Gospel of Mark does end with verse 8, is there evidence of God’s design in that abrupt ending?
 Yes, there is.
 The abrupt ending of Mark fits with the subject of Mark, and it also parallels the beginning of Mark.
 Mark portrays Jesus as the Servant of God (see commentary on Mark 1:1).
 The Gospel of Mark begins with Jesus being baptized and starting his work as the Servant of God.
 There is no genealogy like Matthew and Luke have, no explanation of how Jesus was the plan of God, the logos becoming flesh, like John has.
 There are no accounts of his childhood as in Matthew and Luke, or introduction of his person, as in John (“Look!, the Lamb of God”).
 A good servant needs neither genealogy nor introduction; he is qualified by his obedience and the quality of his work.

 Mark starts with Jesus getting immediately to his work.
-By the end of chapter one (45 verses), he has been baptized by John; tempted for 40 days in the desert; preached the Good News of the Kingdom; called some Apostles; delivered people from demons; healed people of diseases; showed his devotion to God by getting alone and praying; and healed a man of leprosy, which was both a disease and an Old Testament type for sin, thus showing his authority over sin and his ability to heal both the body and soul.
-In contrast to the fast-Servant-start of Mark, after the first 45 verses of Matthew, Jesus was still a baby; after the first 45 verse of Luke, Mary was still pregnant with Jesus; and after the first 45 verses of John, John the Baptist had pointed out that Jesus was the Lamb of God and Jesus had asked some men to follow him.
+By the end of chapter one (45 verses), he has been baptized by John; tempted for 40 days in the desert; preached the Good News of the Kingdom; called some apostles; delivered people from demons; healed people of diseases; showed his devotion to God by getting alone and praying; and healed a man of leprosy, which was both a disease and an Old Testament type for sin, thus showing his authority over sin and his ability to heal both the body and soul.
+In contrast to the fast-Servant-start of Mark, after the first 45 verses of Matthew, Jesus was still a baby; after the first 45 verses of Luke, Mary was still pregnant with Jesus; and after the first 45 verses of John, John the Baptist had pointed out that Jesus was the Lamb of God and Jesus had asked some men to follow him.

 When Jesus gave up his life for mankind, that ended his ministry as the Servant of God.
 In his resurrected body he was no longer the suffering Servant foretold in the Old Testament, but had become the resurrected Lord.
 That is not to say that Jesus no longer serves God and people, for he certainly does, but he serves in his capacity as Lord.